jhd/pyvter/doc/ChiSquare1way.rst

 Direct access to results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Like many of the :mod:`pyvttbl.stats` objects :class:`ChiSquare1way` inherents an :class:`OrderedDict`.
+Like many of the :mod:`pyvter.stats` objects :class:`ChiSquare1way` inherents an :class:`OrderedDict`.
 ::